liberland/Constitution/Liberland-constitution.md

 * **§IV.15.** Any Bill proposed to the Assembly by the Cabinet upon the State of the Republic Speech, shall be debated on, and shall be voted on once only; all Bills proposed by the Cabinet shall be made public prior to the Assembly's debate on them; all drafts of Bills proposed to the Cabinet shall be made public before the Cabinet’s acceptance or rejection.
   * **§IV.15(1)** No Assembly Representative shall be deprived of the right to express his or her opinion on the proposed Bill at least once before the vote takes place.
 * **§IV.16.** Any Bill which is not voted on before the next State of the Republic Speech and any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived otherwise than by resubmission by the Cabinet upon another State of the Republic Speech.
-* **§IV.17.** The Assembly shall regulate its own affairs, determine its own rules of procedure, and choose its own officers, including the Assembly Speaker who shall preside over the business of the Assembly, with a simple majority vote of all Assembly Representatives.
+* **§IV.17.** One-fourth of all Assembly Representatives shall have the right to propose a resolution dissolving the Assembly; such resolution shall be passed with a majority of two-thirds of all Assembly Representatives; should the Assembly be dissolved, general election shall be held within six weeks; the Assembly shall regulate its own affairs and elect the Assembly Speaker who shall preside over the business of the Assembly, with a simple majority vote of all Assembly Representatives.
 * **§IV.18.** The powers of the Assembly shall be restricted to the following only:
   * **§IV.18(1)** to protect the rights of the people to their persons and property;
   * **§IV.18(2)** to conduct the financial affairs of the Public Administration;